 To improve timing closure and compile times, you can use Pblocks to assign logic to each SLR and validate that individual SLRs do not have excessive utilization across all fabric resource types.
-For example, a design with BRAM utilization of 70% might cause issues with timing closure if the BRAM resources are not balanced across SLRs and one SLR is using over 85% BRAMs.
+For example, a design with block RAM utilization of 70% might cause issues with timing closure if the block RAM resources are not balanced across SLRs and one SLR is using over 85% block RAM.